One woman’s struggle to fight back against the enemy in order to protect the ones she loves.

 But then Saul Epstein, a young Jewish man driven from his home by the Nazis, arrives at the farm and Arlette begins to realise that her peaceful existence might be gone for good …

-Available as an eBook on all platforms.
+Available as an eBook and audio download on all platforms.
+Paperback available from all good bookstores and online stores.

 Angela Barton was born in London and grew up in Nottingham.
 She is married with three grown up children and two spoilt spaniels she calls her ‘hairy daughters.’
 Passionate about writing both contemporary and historical fiction, Angela has won and also been shortlisted for several writing competitions.
 She reads avidly, makes book-related jewellery and loves a nice cup of tea.
 Having recently planted a field of lavender with her husband in south-west France, she is looking forward to spending more time writing in Charente and watching their lavender grow.